Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-To gain insights into why stationary users never leave their CC, we analyze their use of hashtags as a proxy for their interests and viewpoints, in relation to those of their CC and of all other communities.
-The rationale for this analysis stems from the literature on echo chambers and political polarization as these users might be disincentivized to change community because they already belong to the CC that mostly represents their interests and viewpoints~\cite{garimella2018political}.
-Operationally, we model each stationary user with the TF ordered ranking of the hashtags they used and each CC with the TF ordered ranking of the hashtags used by its members.
-Then, we compute the similarity between stationary users and all CCs as the Rank-Biased Overlap (RBO) of the respective rankings~\cite{webber2010similarity}.
-RBO is a probabilistic measure of similarity based on the overlap between two rankings, which can handle tied ranks and rankings of different lengths, as in our case.
-Furthermore, it has a bias component that favors (i.e., weights more) overlaps between top items in the rankings~\cite{trujillo2022make}.
-Once computed the RBO scores, we compare the CC to which each stationary user belongs with that to which it is mostly similar, as shown in Figure~{\ref{fig:stationary-users-CC-sim}}.
-Out of 2,639 stationary users, 2,484 (94\%) are mostly similar to the CC to which they belong, as highlighted in figure by the great prevalence of users along the main diagonal.
-Instead, only 155 (6\%) of them are more similar to a different CC than the one to which they belong.
-These cases mostly occur within the \texttt{RCH} and \texttt{LAB2} CCs, which are anyway very similar as shown in Figure~\ref{fig:topic-wise-similarity}.
-Overall, our results confirm the similarity between the interests and viewpoints of stationary users and those of the CC to which they belong.
+To gain insights into why stationary users never leave their CC, we analyze their use of hashtags as a proxy for their interests and viewpoints, in relation to those of their CC and of all other communities (See \textit{Supporting Figure}~S4 and related discussion).
+The rationale for this analysis stems from the literature on echo chambers and political polarization as these users might be disincentivized to change community because they already belong to the CC that mostly represents their interests and viewpoints~\mbox{\cite{garimella2018political}}.
+Results show that 94\% of all UK 2019 stationary users and 97\% of all USA 2020 stationary users are mostly similar to the CC to which they belong, as highlighted in figure by the great prevalence of users along the main diagonal.
+Overall, our results confirm the similarity between the interests and viewpoints of stationary users and those of the CC to which they belong, consistently with the established literature on echo chambers~\mbox{\cite{cinelli2021echo}}.